EDMdesigner/EDMdesigner-API-Doc/README.md

 _We support the english and the hungarian languages.
 We upload two headers with the following two title objects: title: {'en': 'first 	header'} and title: {'en': 'second header', 'hu': 'Második fejléc'}.
 If someone select the hungarian language, then in his dropdown 		list there will be two selectable header: 'first header' and 'Második fejléc', but if someone choose the english version, then 		the dropdown list will look like the following: 'first header' and 'second header'._

 If you do not give an 'en' (english) title to a header, then it will be generated automatically in our application, so it is suggested to always upload an 'en' version of the title too.

 ___

-### Upload Headers
-Upload a list of headers which __all of your users__ will be able to use.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/general/uploadHeaders

-#### Parameters (you should post):
-   * headers {Array} The list of headers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, please read [this](#structure)

-####Response:
-An object with two arrays:
-  - success {Array} The list of the headers which were successfully saved
-  - failed {Array} The list of the object:
-    - header {Object} The header which is not valid therefore it was not saved
-    - error {String} The reason why the header is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___

-### Upload Footers
-Upload a list of footers which __all of your users__ will be able to use.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/general/uploadFooters

-#### Parameters (you should post):
-   * footers {Array} The list of footers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, please read [this](#structure) part of the documentation.

-####Response:
-An object with two arrays:
-  - success {Array} The list of the footers which were successfully saved
-  - failed {Array} The list of the object:
-    - footer {Object} The footer which is not valid therefore it was not saved
-    - error {String} The reason why the footer is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___